codedot/lambda/README.md

 * `abstract`, an experimental algorithm described in [arXiv:1701.04691v2][6].

-All versions include the embedded read-back mechanism described in Section 7 of [10.4204/EPTCS.225.7][4].
+The embedded read-back mechanism is described in Section 7 of [10.4204/EPTCS.225.7][4].

 [2]: https://arxiv.org/abs/1304.2290v8